National conventions for writing telephone numbers: Spain

-When the first group is 3 digits long (as in Toledo), the number is usually written in 3 groups of 3 digits (ABB CCC DDD) but the form 3-2-2-2 (ABB CC CD DD) is not uncommon.
+When the first group has three digits (as in Toledo), the number is usually written in 3 groups of 3 digits (ABB CCC DDD) but the form 3-2-2-2 (ABB CC CD DD) is not uncommon.

 Mobile numbers are usually grouped by threes, ABB CCC CCC, but the form 3-2-2-2 is also seen.

 Sweden

-Swedish telephone numbers are between eight and ten digits long.
+Swedish telephone numbers have between eight and ten digits.
 They start with a two to four digit area code.
 A three digit code starting with 07 indicates that the number is for a mobile phone.
-All national numbers start with one leading 0, and international calls are specified by 00 or +.
+All national numbers start with one leading 0, and international destinations are specified by the prefix 00 or +.
 The numbers are written with the area code followed by a hyphen, and then two to three groups of digits separated by spaces.

 Switzerland

-Swiss telephone numbers are ten digits long, and usually written 0AA BBB BB BB where 0AA is the national destination code and BBB BB BB is the subscriber number.
+Swiss telephone numbers have ten digits, and usually written 0AA BBB BB BB where 0AA is the national destination code and BBB BB BB is the subscriber number.
 The entire number must always be dialed, including the leading 0, even if calling within a local area, therefore the national destination code is not separated from the subscriber number.
 According to international convention, numbers are sometimes written +41 AA BBB BB BB to include the country calling code.
 Certain nationwide destination codes, such as for toll-free or premium-rate telephone numbers, are written 0800 BBB BBB or 0900 BBB BBB.
 Short numbers are used for emergency services such as 112 that are written 1CC or 1CCC.